Content Detail

 • Soil preference Moist, well-drained soil, Wet soil

-• Tolerances Alkaline soil, clay soil, Occasional flooding, Road salt, Wet sites
+• Other tolerances Alkaline soil, clay soil, Occasional flooding, Road salt, Wet sites

 • Season of interest late winter, early spring, early fall, mid fall